Read about the experience of our trainees and get inspired.

 Sebastian from Poland did his Erasmus+ internship in a respected Slovak company and at the same time biggest producer of light fixtures in Central and Eastern Europe.
 His agenda varied from preparation of technical documentation, to product and project development or business support.

 The work of Sebastian was very much appreciated and as the end of his internship approached, he was offered a full-time job which he accepted.
-Thanks to Placement Slovaia programme Sebastian got employed in his field of study almost immediately after the graduation.
+Thanks to Placement Slovakia programme Sebastian got employed in his field of study almost immediately after the graduation.

 Laura, PR intern at theatre festival, Lithuania